MicrosoftDocs/well-architected/well-architected/cost/optimize-vm.md

 Resizing a virtual machine does require the machine to be shut down and restarted.
 There might be a period of time when it will be unavailable.
 Make sure you carefully time this action for minimal business impact.

-## Shut down the under utilized instances
+## Shut down underutilized instances

 Use the **Start/stop VMs during off-hours** feature of virtual machines to minimize waste.
-There are many configuration options to schedule start the stop times.
+There are many configuration options to schedule the start and stop times.
 The feature is suitable as a low-cost automation option.
 For information, see [Start/stop VMs during off-hours solution in Azure Automation](/azure/automation/automation-solution-vm-management).

 [Azure Advisor](https://portal.azure.com/#blade/Microsoft_Azure_Reservations/CreateBlade/referrer/docs) evaluates virtual machines based on CPU and network utilization over a time period.
 Then, the recommended actions are shut down or resize instances and cost saving with both actions.